tribal2/php-dbhandler/README.md

 ```

 > **Note**:
-> - The /tests/Feature tests will require you to copy the `./phpunit.xml.sample` to `./phpunit.xml` and update the DB connection details.
 > - The `--coverage` and `--type-coverage` flags are optional and will generate a coverage report.

 ### Submitting Contributions